wesleywerner/dregosadv/design/doc.md

 * Why: to retrieve your compass.
 * What: banana.
 * How: show the monkey the banana, then drop it on the ground.
-* Where: Wherever the monkey is present (drop the banana).
+* Where: Wherever the monkey is present.

 When the player climbs the tree to Find The Way, the compass falls by accident.
 The monkey grabs it and stays out of reach, it will (tauntingly) follow